The lean change masterclass

 Influence.
 The feeling that you will be unable to start a new conversation or not empowered due to your role or level of experience or many other factors.

 One of my favourite sayings is “nothing changes if nothing changes”.
-In this course I cover the two key principles of lean change which are …
+In this course, we cover the two key principles of lean change which are …

 ‘you can’t control the way people are going to respond to change, and people are more likely to be engaged if they are involved in designing the change’.